wwwfanang/SectorHomophily/README.md

 Data：
 All data files are in "Releases-Data".
-1. The file "CompanyLink.csv" is the link between two companies.
-2. File "Company_Community_Louvain.csv" is the community number of each company based on Louvain.
+1. The file "Company_Community_Sector.csv" is the link between two companies and the community number of each company based on Louvain.
-3. File "Company_Sector_Community.csv" is the GICS code for each company.
+2. File "Company_Sector_Community.csv" is the GICS code for each company.

 The rest of the R codes can correspond to the figures in the paper according to the file name.